bimambr/atw/README.md

 python311 -m pip install aiohttp
 ```

-5. Download the Model: Download the [unsloth/gemma-3n-E4B-it-GGUF](https://huggingface.co/unsloth/gemma-3n-E4B-it-GGUF) model from Hugging Face and place it in the root directory of this project (we use specifically Q4_K_M, though other variants should work fine too).
+5. Download the Model: Download the [unsloth/gemma-3n-E4B-it-GGUF](https://huggingface.co/unsloth/gemma-3n-E4B-it-GGUF) model from Hugging Face and place it in the root directory of this project (we use specifically the Q4_K_M quant).

 > [!NOTE]
 > For other platforms (Linux/macOS): You will need to install Python 3.11 and compile llama.cpp from source according to their official documentation.